Cross building is compiling a library or executable for a platform other than the one on which the compiler is running.

 Once you have the toolchain installed conan can help you to build your conan package with the profiles feature.

-Conan profiles contains a predefined set of
+Conan profiles contain a predefined set of

 environment variables and